 Still under the same ownership, Horsley Lodge continues to thrive in an ever competitive world of golf and hospitality.

-To commence his club’s 30th Anniversary, John Salt is hosting his SALT AM AM Golf Competition on Oct 8th which is open to entries.
+To commence his club’s 30th Anniversary, John Salt hosted his SALT AM AM Golf Competition on Oct 8th.